ermongroup/cs228-notes/inference/sampling/index.md

 {% math %}
 \E_{x \sim p}[f(x)] = \sum_x f(x) p(x).
 {% endmath %}
 If $$f(x)$$ does not have a special structure that matches the Bayes net structure of $$p$$, this integral will be impossible to perform analytically; instead, we will approximate it using a large number of samples from $$p$$.
-Algorithms that construct solutions based on a large number of samples from a given distribution are referred to as Monte Carlo (MC) methods{% sidenote 1 'The name Monte Carlo refers to a famous casino in the city of Monaco.
-The term was originally coined as a codeword by physicists working on the atomic bomb as part of the secret Manhattan project.'%}.
+Algorithms that construct solutions based on a large number of samples from a given distribution are referred to as Monte Carlo (MC) methods{% include sidenote.html id="note-mc" note="The name Monte Carlo refers to a famous casino in the city of Monaco.
+The term was originally coined as a codeword by physicists working on the atomic bomb as part of the secret Manhattan project." %}.

 Monte Carlo integration is an important instantiation of the general Monte Carlo principle.
 This technique approximates a target expectation with
 {% math %}